Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 650, in theory, should be just a bit faster than the Radeon R7 250X 2GB in general. (explain)
+Memory BandwidthPerformance-wise, the GeForce GTX 650 should in theory be a bit superior to the Radeon R7 250X 2GB in general. (explain)

-Texel RateThe Radeon R7 250X 2GB is a small bit (approximately 18%) better at anisotropic filtering than the GeForce GTX 650. (explain)
+Texel RateThe Radeon R7 250X 2GB will be a small bit (about 18%) better at AF than the GeForce GTX 650. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison